gcobb321/icloud3_v3_docs/docs/chapters/6_tools.md

 -----
 ## Cleanup HA Entity Registry Devices & Sensors

-This screen scans the HA Entity and Device registries and displays iCloud3 entities in following the categories:
+This screen scans the HA Entity and Device registries and displays iCloud3 entities in the following categories:
    - **Active** - Devices being tracked or monitored
    - **Inactive** - Devices that are set to `Inactive` and not tracked by iCloud3
    - **Orphaned** - Sensors that once existed but are no longer associated with the iCloud3 Integration
    - **Disabled** - Devices & Sensors that have been disabled on the HA Devices, Entity or iCloud3 Integration screen
-   - **Suffix Error**s - Sensors that have been duplicated by HA and are now unavailable
+   - **Suffix Errors** - Sensors that have been duplicated by HA and are now unavailable
    - **Deleted Devices** - Sensors that were used by a device that has been deleted from iCloud3

-- **Deleted Sensor**s - Sensors that belong to an iCloud3 device that are no longer used
+- **Deleted Sensors** - Sensors that belong to an iCloud3 device that are no longer used

 Removing all traces of a device or sensor from the HA Registries can solve various problems, including:

 - Devices and sensors with duplicate entities not being created
-- Sensors not being creating because they have been disabled in HA but Active in iCloud3
+- Sensors not being created because they have been disabled in HA but Active in iCloud3
-- Unused sensors are preventing new sensors with the same name for a new device not being created
+- Unused sensors preventing new sensors with the same name from being created for a new device

 ### Device Information

-The device and it's sensors can be displayed showing an abbreviated list (left) or showing all of the sensors (right).
+The device and its sensors can be displayed showing an abbreviated list (left) or showing all of the sensors (right).
 Use the _Display Sensor Names (2-Lines/All)_ to toggle the display.

 The device_tracker entity actually resides in two HA files, the _.storage/core.device_registry_ and _.storage/core.entity_registry_.
 This is noted in the sensor list by the _.dr:_ and  _.er:_ prefix (.dr:gary_iphone and .er:gary_iphone).